-Heinz Poll began the summer series in 1974 and his Ohio Ballet continued the summer concerts until it closed in 2006.
-The City of Akron created the festival in 2007 to recognize the legacy of the founding artistic director of Ohio Ballet to keep the tradition alive.
+Heinz Poll began the summer series in 1974 with his company of dancers that became Ohio Ballet, and continued the tradition until the company closed in 2006.
+The City of Akron created the festival in 2007 in recognition of the legacy of the internationally-recognized choreographer and founding artistic director of Ohio Ballet.

 Free Beginners’ Classes for Youngsters